 Design & Display

-For an Ultra model to stand out from the iPhone 16 family, it’s likely Apple will need to make some tweaks to the overall design of the handset.
+For an Ultra model to stand out from the iPhone 16 family, Apple will likely need to tweak the handset’s overall design.
 Otherwise, it risks blending in with its siblings.

 An Ultra model would need to be worthy of such a title, after all.